North Vancouver Hearing Clinic

 How do I know if I need a hearing aid?

-Our North Vancouver audiologists are experienced in treating a variety of levels of hearing loss and their effects.
+Our Abbotsford audiologists are experienced in treating a variety of levels of hearing loss and their effects.
 Don’t go another day wondering if your hearing could be improved.
 Let our experts help you improve your hearing to its highest levels.

 How long do hearing aid batteries last?